Solving for Common Problems with Apple Screen Time

 App Time Limits Bypassed in the Browser

-For example, you could use the YouTube app, hit your App Limit, then simply switch over to Safari and go to youtube.com.
-The browser experience is similar to the app downloaded from the app store.
+For example, you could use the Facebook app, hit your App Limit, then simply switch over to Safari and go to facebook.com.
+The mobile browser experience is similar to the app downloaded from the App Store.

 Final Thoughts